System explainer · Steam Controller

 Steam Controller also matters for Steam Frame.
 Valve’s product copy says infrared LEDs make Steam Controller trackable by Steam Frame’s cameras when the user is in VR, which makes the controller useful for playing non-VR games on a large virtual screen.

-Steam Frame is not only a VR headset.
-Valve is positioning it as a way to access Steam content in a headset.
-For non-VR games, users still need a controller, and Steam Controller gives Valve a first-party option that can be tracked by the headset and mapped through Steam Input.
+Valve is also positioning Steam Frame as a way to access non-VR Steam content in a headset.
+Those games still need a controller, and Steam Controller gives Valve a first-party option that can be tracked by the headset and mapped through Steam Input.

-Valve’s Steam Frame documentation also makes the Frame story clearer.
+Valve’s Steam Frame documentation provides more context.
 Valve describes Frame as a full PC running SteamOS with standalone compatibility requirements, even though its most common use cases differ from a standard desktop.
 The standalone review checks performance, controller support, controller glyphs, launcher behavior, and Proton compatibility.
-That means Steam Controller’s Frame role should still be framed as a non-VR, streaming, and hardware-family convenience until real Steam Frame tracking and battery tests are available.
+Until real Steam Frame tracking and battery tests are available, the controller’s Frame role remains a non-VR, streaming, and hardware-family convenience.

 How it compares to a normal controller